Hrithik06/react/igniting/IngnitingNotes.md

 ## What is `NPM`?

 NPM is a pacakge manager for JS.
 According to official website `NPM` is not acronym for 'Node Package Manager'.
-It is a standard repo for packages, utiites,libraries.
-It is also the default package manager for JS runtime envirnment Node.js. `npm install <package_name>` or `npm i <pacakge_name>` command is used to install packages.
+It is a standard repo for packages, utiites, libraries.
+It is also the default package manager for JS runtime environment Node.js. `npm install <package_name>` or `npm i <pacakge_name>` command is used to install packages.

 ## What is `Parcel/Webpack`?
 Why do we need it?